shuoshuc/RFold/README.md

-The MLOCS project leverages OCS to improve the ML cluster performance, reliability, cost and power consumption.
+This project leverages OCS to improve the ML cluster utilization and job performance.

 # Requirements